 7.7.1.3.2 Transport tank insulation

 Vacuum insulated transport tanks are acceptable for use.
 If non-vacuum insulated transport tanks are used, the insulation should be “fire resistant”.
-Where there are connections that could leak, e.g. manhole-flange, pipe flanges, screwed pipe, they shall be separated from any non-fire resistant insulation material.
+Where there are connections that could leak, for example, manhole-flange, pipe flanges, screwed pipe, they shall be separated from any non-fire-resistant insulation material.
 The insulation material shall be completely covered by a protective metal cladding.
 Suitable materials are aluminium, fine grain carbon steel and stainless steel for the tank including the baffles and accessories.

 7.7.1.3.3 Material that will come in contact with the transported product should be approved for nitrous oxide.
 If no data are available on nitrous oxide compatibility, oxygen compatibility rules should be applied.